aavonk/Software-II---Advanced-Java-Concepts---C195/src/README.txt

 - JavaFX Version - JavaFX-SDK-18.0.1
 - MySQL Connector version 8.0.29 (mysql-connector-java-8.0.29)

+Directions:
+To run this application, you need to create a run configuration in IntelliJ.
+To do that, look for the configuration menu next to the green arrow in the top right corner of the IDE.
+Select "Edit Configurations", and then choose to create a new one.
+- Give the configuration a name (e.g Main)
+- Select  Java SDK Version 18.
+If you do not see this, you will need to download it.
+- Add this to the VM options: --module-path ${PATH_TO_FX} --add-modules javafx.fxml,javafx.controls,javafx.graphics

+Lastly, you need to make sure the PATH_TO_FX environment variable is set.
+You can do this in settings, under settings -> appearance and behavior -> Path Variables.
+The value for the variable needs to be set to the file location of JavaFX on your machine.

 Additional Report:
 The additional report shows how many customers exist in each division.
 This is useful for helping us understand where